-Using areoponics, 4-H’ers are growing fresh vegetables, such as herbs and flowers in a short amount of time with minimal resources like water, fertilizers and sunlight.
+Using aeroponics, 4-H’ers are growing fresh vegetables, such as herbs and flowers in a short amount of time with minimal resources like water, fertilizers and sunlight.

-The use of areoponics is the major component in the FVSU 4-H project called, Serving, Education, Research, Volunteering and Entrepreneurship (SERVE).
+The use of aeroponics is the major component in the FVSU 4-H project called, Serving, Education, Research, Volunteering and Entrepreneurship (SERVE).

 SERVE, created by Woodie Hughes Jr., FVSU’s state 4-H youth development program leader, allows 4-H’ers to grow produce, conduct research and share the harvest within their communities.

 “Every 10 towers are equivalent to approximately three acres of land.
-With the areoponic towers, we have the ability to grow 560 plants every 30 days,” Hughes said.
+With the aeroponic towers, we have the ability to grow 560 plants every 30 days,” Hughes said.

 FVSU students and agriculture professors built the towers and distributed them among 4-H partners across the state in 2016.
 The towers are located at FVSU, Peach and Twiggs County schools, the Blount Youth Home in Toombs County, Ga., a community garden in Sylvester Georgia and a non-profit organization in Centerville, Ga.
 Among these locations, more than 2000 4-H’ers interact with the towers.

 Paulette Lemons, director of Connections on the Parkway, a non-profit organization that works to strengthen families in Warner Robins, holds 10 of the 50 towers.
 Lemon’s says FVSU is a helpful partner for her non-profit.

 “FVSU brings a wealth of knowledge from an agriculture perspective, it gives our organization credibility,” Lemons said.